bloxstreet/support/guides/training-guide.md

 **Host:** *Thank you for paying attention during the presentation.
 You will now receive further instructions about this training.*

-**TRAINERS WILL WAIT ON THE LINE UNTIL AFTER THE PRESENTATION HAS ENDED.**
+**TRAINERS WILL CONTINUE SITTING AT A TABLE OR STANDING NEAR ONE AFTER THE PRESENTATION HAS ENDED.**

-**Co-Host:** *Trainees, please stay in your current positions while you wait to be teleported.
+**Co-Host:** *LRs, please stand and form a line facing me.
+Your order in the line does not matter.
 You will be teleported when a trainer is available.*

 **Host:** *On behalf of all MRs and HRs here, I wish you the best of luck in passing this training session.
-Trainers, please be patient until your Trainees are teleported to you.*
+Trainers, please be patient until your LRs are teleported to you.*

-**At this point, the Host will teleport Trainees to trainers.
-Try to keep an eye on where the Trainees are to ensure you don’t teleport someone currently being trained.**
+**At this point, the Host will teleport LRs to trainers.
+Try to keep an eye on where the LRs are to ensure you don’t teleport someone currently being trained.**

-**Excess Trainers should be dismissed. _They may not act as spectators under any circumstances.
-Anybody who decides to idle during training should be kicked._**
+**Anybody who decides to idle during training should be kicked._**

-**_The Trainees are to start at the CAFE section of the training room, then groups may move onto the registers._**
+**_The LRs are to start at the CAFE section of the training room, then groups may move onto the registers._**

 ## Trainer Scripts
 {: .text-red-300 }
-This section will outline each of the tests the Trainers are expected to perform.
+This section will outline each of the tests the trainers are expected to perform.

 ### Grammar/Greeting Test
 {: .text-purple-100 }
 {: .no_toc }

-For the Grammar/Greeting Test, as a Trainer, you must explain how this test works.
-Have the Trainee show their greeting to you. **IMPORTANT: Do not fail a Trainee for minor grammatical errors.
-If you are able to understand their greeting easily, you should pass them.** You are always welcome to give out tips if needed.
+For the Grammar/Greeting Test, as a trainer, you must explain how this test works.
+Have your group of LRs show their greetings to you. **IMPORTANT: Do not fail LRs for minor grammatical errors.
+If you can understand their greetings easily, you should pass them.** You are always welcome to give out tips if needed.
 Make sure to give them a tip on copying and pasting their greeting every time, as it makes things much quicker on their behalf.
 If they pass, continue to the next test.
-If they fail, kick them from the server explaining why.
+If they fail, kick them from the server and explain why.

 ### Cafe Test
 {: .text-purple-100 }
 {: .no_toc }

-The next phase is the Cafe Test.
-In this test, you will ask them for any available drink of your choosing.
-Wait for them to make it and say “Of course.”, or something related to that.
-The Trainee must have understandable grammar in this test.
-Ensure that Trainees know about the slush machine, and the fact it has different flavors that can be selected once a COLD CUP is touched.
+The next part of training is the Cafe Test.
+In this test, you will ask your LRs for any available drink.
+Wait for them to make it and say “Of course," or something related to that.
+LRs must have understandable grammar in this test.
+Ensure that LRs know about the slush machine and the fact it has different flavors that can be selected once a COLD CUP is touched.

 ### Register Test
 {: .text-purple-100 }
 {: .no_toc }

-The next phase is the Register Test.
-Please go through a roleplay of them checking you out (including their greeting).
+The final part of training is the Register Test.
+Please go through a roleplay of your LRs checking you out (including their greetings).
 If they don’t know how to send a payment request, explain the process to them!
-Make sure they use proper grammar and effort.
-If they pass, continue to the next test.
-If they fail, kick them from the server, explaining why.
+Make sure they use understandable grammar and effort.
+If they fail, explain why when kicking them from the server.

 ### Passing Trainees
 {: .text-purple-100 }
 {: .no_toc }

-If the Trainee passes, you must use the :ff command on them, and take them to the green line at the front of the Training room.
-The Host/Co-Host will rank them accordingly, and then kick them from the game.
+If your LRs pass, you must use the :ff command on them, and take them to the green line in the training room.
+The Host/Co-Host will rank them accordingly and then kick them from the game.

 ### Training process
 {: .text-blue-000 }
 {: .no_toc }

-This section will provide the script for Trainers to use.
+This section will provide the script for trainers to use.
 Please try to stick to this layout.
 You may add emojis.

 **Trainer:** *Hello, everyone!
 Thank you for attending this training session.
 My name is (username), and I will be your trainer for today.*